 Guidance Action to mitigate the introduction and spread of COVID-19 Hygiene Provide and promote hand sanitiser stations for use on entering building and other locations in the worksite and ensure adequate supplies of hand soap and paper towels are available for staff.
 Sanitiser stations in foyer and at back entrance.
 Maintained by office staff.
 Bottles of sanitiser in offices, computer room, bathrooms, lounge, kitchen.
 Monitored by users.
 Paper towels in bathrooms, kitchen, lounge.
 Maintained by cleaner.
 Hand soap in bathrooms, kitchen, lounge.
 Maintained by cleaner.
 Ensure there are plenty of supplies on hand.
 Managed by Manager.
 Where possible: enhance airflow by opening windows and adjusting air conditioning.
 Staff to use split system set to fresh air if in an enclosed space for more than 15 minutes with a client.
 Open bathroom windows at start of day.
 Close at the end of the day as part of lock up.
 Open windows in lounge, office and kitchen whilst in use, as conditions allow.
 Open blinds in undercover area, as conditions allow.
 Open back kitchen door to allow air flow through hall and Centrelink room.
 Centrelink staff to open rear door to kitchen unless privacy is required by clients.
 In areas or workplaces where it is required, ensure all staff wear a face covering and/or required PPE, unless a lawful exception applies.
 Ensure adequate face coverings and PPE are available to staff that do not have their own.
-All staff (when not teaching) and visitors to wear face covering indoors at all times, except when exempted (subject to current Government guidelines).
+All staff (when not teaching) and visitors to wear face covering indoors at all times indoors, except when exempted (subject to current Government guidelines).
 Face coverings not required while seated and eating or drinking.
-Face coverings only required in an outdoor space when a 1.5m physical distance from others cannot be maintained.
 Spare disposable masks and gloves to be available to staff and visitors who need one.
 Supplies to be kept in office, lounge and Centrelink Room.
 Use eye protection/sneeze guard at office reception, Centrelink room and counter in Lounge.
-Eye protection (face shield or goggles) to be worn with E.R. and Centrelink clients when interacting without the sneeze guard.
 Provide training to staff on the correct use and disposal of face coverings and PPE, and on good hygiene practices and slowing the spread of coronavirus (COVID-19).
 All staff and volunteers to complete online training provided by the Australian Government Health Department (Infection Control Training - COVID-19) if working onsite or interacting with clients offsite.
 Designated supervisor responsible for implementation of COVID-safe plan to be identified for each session.
 This refers to someone in charge of a workshop, meeting, etc. Plastic-lined bins with lids to be provided for disposal of used face coverings and gloves.
 Bin to be emptied by cleaners.
 Lounge - Manager and supervisors to complete the Operating a hospitality business in a COVID-19 environment e-learning provided by Victorian State Government.
 Certificate of completion to be displayed in Lounge.
 Adult education - all classes to include details of COVID Safe Conduct as part of OHS introduction.
 Replace high-touch communal items with alternatives.
 Remove tea towels, mugs, glasses and other food and drink utensils from public access.
 Remove condiments and sugar from tables.
 User groups and visitors to bring their own mugs and other food and drink utensils.
 Disposable cups to be made available on request.
 Provide single use sugar and condiments with food and drinks, as appropriate.
 Install paper towel dispenser in kitchenette.
 Designated supervisor to monitor.
 Utensils to be provided with individual meals served in the Lounge or at community meals.